By Nathalie Foppen, Holland

 Jelle is 8 years old now, and his brother Mick just turned 3.
 We’ve been through a lot, and indeed it was “river deep, mountain high”.
 Above all Jelle is very special.
 We have experience some great positive stuff with him, because of his ways.
 We’re all a little different and that’s a good thing.
 Jelle can put a smile on a bus packed with strangers on the other side of the world just by getting in smiling and call out in Dutch, without any hesitation: “Good morning, my name is Jelle! ” A man replied in Dutch (!): “Hi, my name is Kees”.
 Jelle: “Hey Kees, smeerkees!”
 (Dutch rhyme).
 His way of making contact is charming and touching.

 But life is not always easy for him, nor for us.
 Why did he had to leave his old school, close by in our own town?
 How can I explain that to him without harming his self confidence?
-He just started at his new school in the city of Utrecht, switched from special education to a school for kids with severe learning difficulties.
+He just started at his new school in the city of Utrecht, switched from special education to a school for kids with severe learning difficulties (and before that he changed from a regular school to a special one).
 All these new impressions to process and he handled them so bravely.
 It was tougher on me than on him, it seems.
 It feels like we have to lower our expectations time and time again.
-Our worries increase where the level of his education decreases: will he read and write, will he get a job, will he be able to live independently (or guided), what if we are no longer on the planet?
+Our worries increase where the level of his education decreases: he will probably never really learn to read and write well, does he get a guided job or will he attend a daytime place, will he live at home or (rather) in a guided living group, what if we are no longer on the planet?